codahale/lockstitch/README.md

 Neither the design nor the implementation of this library have been independently evaluated.

+## Design

+A Lockstitch protocol is a stateful object which has five different operations:

+* `Mix`: Mixes a piece of data into the protocol's state, making all future outputs dependent on it.
+* `Derive`: Outputs bytes of pseudo-random data dependent on the protocol's prior state.
+* `Encrypt`/`Decrypt`: Encrypts and decrypts data using the protocol's state as the key.
+* `Tag`/`CheckTag`: Generates and verifies authenticator tags of the protocol's state.
+* `Ratchet`: Irreversibly modifies the protocol's state, preventing rollback.

+Using these operations, one can construct a wide variety of symmetric-key constructions.

 ## Use

 Lockstitch is used to compose cryptographic protocols.